sergeio/hyperloglog/readme.md

 end in more zeroes, we can reasonably estimate that the set has 16 unique numbers in it, since on average 1 / 16 numbers ends in four zeroes.

-### But what if our data set isn't randomly distributed integers
+### But what if our data set isn't randomly distributed integers?

 **Haaash functions!**